Radon Mats Frequently Asked Questions

 Horizontal radon fan

 Radon gas is a soil gas.
 Soil gases contain lots of moisture.
 If a radon fan is installed horizontally, it turns into a water pump.
 This voids the warranty, as the fan will typically short out in a few months.
 No trained and licensed installer would ever put a fan in horizontally.
+The image below violates half a dozen radon codes and does nothing to help the homeowner.
+Inoperable and shameful system.

 Metal or HVAC fan

 Again, due to soil moisture, radon fans have very high moisture protection for their motors.
 Metal fans, typically used in HVAC duct systems, do not have these protections.
 These fans will typically fail within weeks or months of install and are not covered under warranty when installed on a radon system.
 Some HVAC, plastic inline fans will have similar model numbers and specs as compared to radon fans, but be 50% cheaper.
 The reason is: they do not have the same moisture protection.
 You will see these fans fail many, many years before a comparable radon fan would.
+Fantech renamed all their radon fans in 2018 for this exact reason.

 Unsealed or loose vapor barrier in crawlspace